TheUnsocialEngineer/malWhere/README.md

 1. go to https://beeceptor.com/ and create an mock api with path "/"
 2. get a discord bot token
 3. go to https://www.base64encode.org/ and encode it 5 times.
-4. go back to https://beeceptor.com/ and edit the api resonse body to be {"token":"<your token>"}.
+4. go back to https://beeceptor.com/ and edit the api resonse body to be {"token":"yourtoken"}.
 5. enter the encrypted api key into main.py
 6. Enjoy